Lettuce calories per 100g: 15 kcal

 Nutrition Facts per 100g

-At a genuinely astounding 15 total calories per 100-gram serving, lettuce represents the absolute pinnacle of strategic "volume eating."
+At a genuinely astounding 15 total calories per 100-gram serving, lettuce represents the strong option of strategic "volume eating."
 It allows dieting individuals to physically fill their stomachs and satisfy biological, stretch-receptor-based hunger without meaningfully contributing to their daily caloric budget.
 Providing a mathematically insignificant 2.9 grams of carbohydrates, a trace 0.2 grams of dietary fat, and exactly 1.4 grams of plant protein, it is virtually impossible to overconsume lettuce in any standard culinary scenario.
 Despite this exceptionally low density, darker leafy varieties still manage to deliver highly respectable, physiologically functional doses of critical micronutrients.

 The Nutritional Spectrum: Iceberg versus Dark Leafy Greens